 October 5 – St. Mary Faustina Kowalska, Patron Saint of Mercy, who was given the Chaplet of Divine Mercy to pray in particular in reparation for abortion.

 October 16 – St. Gerard Majella, Patron Saint of Pregnant Mothers and of Childbirth.

-In their daily prayers and Masses, members should keep in their intentions the benefactors of the Association and the many prayer intentions that are sent in from the general public, especially those related to women tempted to abort, to families who have lost children to abortion, and to aborted babies themselves.
+In their daily prayers and Masses, members should keep in their intentions the benefactors of Priests for Life and the many prayer intentions that are sent in from the general public, especially those related to women tempted to abort, to families who have lost children to abortion, and to aborted babies themselves.

 Study and Reading

-The teachings that shape the life and mission of our Association come above all from the Word of God as found in Scripture and Tradition, and safeguarded and taught by the Magisterium of the Church.
-Among the documents of the Magisterium, we give primary emphasis to Pope John Paul II’s encyclical Evangelium Vitae (The Gospel of Life), for which the Association is named.
-We see John Paul II as the Pope of Life, and his encyclical, as well as the witness of his life, lay out the contours of our mission and spirituality.
+The teachings that shape our life and mission come above all from the Word of God as found in Scripture and Tradition, and safeguarded and taught by the Magisterium of the Church.
+Among the documents of the Magisterium, we give primary emphasis to Pope Saint John Paul II’s encyclical Evangelium Vitae (The Gospel of Life), for which we are named.
+We see Pope Saint John Paul II as the Pope of Life, and his encyclical, as well as the witness of his life, lay out the contours of our mission and spirituality.